← The journal Vertical M&A Guides February 19, 2026

 The omnichannel imperative requires retailers to unify their technology stacks across physical stores, e-commerce, mobile, and marketplace channels.
 This drives demand for integrated platforms and creates acquisition opportunities for companies with complementary capabilities.

 The shift to unified commerce demands integrated platforms that span in-store, online, mobile, and marketplace channels.
-Retailers are increasingly unwilling to manage separate technology stacks for each channel, creating strong demand for platforms that unify these operations.
-This drives both organic growth for omnichannel-capable companies and acquisition interest from buyers seeking to fill gaps in their platform offerings.
+Retailers are increasingly reluctant to manage separate technology stacks for each channel, creating demand for platforms that unify these operations.

 What This Means for Founders